0800 027 3923

 The problem is, each measurement gives different results.
 So let’s break down these differences:

 Kilowatts, named after James Watt (who incidentally coined the term “horsepower”) is a metric unit.
-This is the least used of the 3 measurements to express engine power.
+This is the least prominently displayed unit in UK marketing materials when expressing engine power.

 Brake Horsepower is the most commonly referred unit for marketing vehicle engines.
 While Horsepower (HP) refers to the engine’s total output power, brake horsepower (BHP) takes into consideration the parts of the vehicle the engine needs to power.